iafisher/iprecommit/README.md

 Repository checks are less common than file checks.
 One use case is for commands that can optionally accept a list of file paths instead of just one, like the `flake8` linter for Python.
 You could write a file check that invokes `flake8` once for each file path, but it's more efficient to invoke it once for the entire repository.

-Checks can have class-level `pattern` and `exclude` attributes with the same function as the parameters of `Precommit.register`.
+Checks can have class-level `pattern` and `exclude` attributes with the same function as the parameters of `Precommit.check`.
 This is useful, for example, for checks that should only run on files with certain extensions, like language-specific linters and formatters.
-Arguments to `Precommit.register` take precedence over the value of class-level attributes.
+Arguments to `Precommit.check` take precedence over the value of class-level attributes.

 ## API reference